Install Project Quay Using Podman on Oracle Linux

 pgadmin-login

-2. Complete the required values.
-These are shown below.
+2. Input the required values.

 • Repository Name - Repository names must match [a-z0-9][.a-z0-9_-](/[a-z0-9][.a-z0-9_-])* (Note: Capital letters are invalid)